Barquisimeto Lara, Venezuela Travel Guide

 Carry small bills (USD or VES) for taxis, small purchases, and tips, as larger denominations are often difficult to break.

-A handshake is common for men.
+IT'S common to shake hands for men.
 Women often greet with a light kiss on the cheek (sometimes two) with friends and acquaintances.

 Dress is generally casual.
-However, modesty is in certain locations to show respect for local norms.
+However, modesty is in certain locations to be respectful for local etiquette.

 Generally, photographing public landmarks is acceptable.
 Always seek explicit permission before taking pictures of individuals, notably children.